jazlalli/getting-started-with-react/chapters/3-state-vs-props/README.md

 Rather than observing state over time, we just consider the current state and build up our `className`.
 There is no adding or removing, just building.
-Again, its the same mental model as server rendering.
+Again, it's the same mental model as server rendering.
 You don't observe fields in the database and then change the HTML a route will render, you just render the data as it is right now.